Malek-01/Ferry-transit-delay-/Merging/Readme-merging.md

 ### Merging with Ridership Information

-The `Merging-data with ridership.py` script reads `Merged1.csv` and merges it with ridership to generate the file that would be processed.
+The `Merging-data-ridership.py` script reads `Merged1.csv` and merges it with ridership to generate the file `Data-Sydney.csv` that would be processed.